angular/angular/aio/content/guide/security.md

 ### Cross-site request forgery

-In a cross-site request forgery \(CSRF or XSRF\), an attacker tricks the user into visiting a different web page \(such as `evil.com`\) with malignant code that secretly sends a malicious request to the application's web server \(such as `example-bank.com`\).
+In a cross-site request forgery \(CSRF or XSRF\), an attacker tricks the user into visiting a different web page \(such as `evil.com`\) with malignant code.
+This web page secretly sends a malicious request to the application's web server \(such as `example-bank.com`\).

 Assume the user is logged into the application at `example-bank.com`.
 The user opens an email and clicks a link to `evil.com`, which opens in a new tab.

 The `evil.com` page immediately sends a malicious request to `example-bank.com`.
 Perhaps it's a request to transfer money from the user's account to the attacker's account.
-The browser automatically sends the `example-bank.com` cookies \(including the authentication cookie\) with this request.
+The browser automatically sends the `example-bank.com` cookies, including the authentication cookie, with this request.

 If the `example-bank.com` server lacks XSRF protection, it can't tell the difference between a legitimate request from the application and the forged request from `evil.com`.

 To prevent this, the application must ensure that a user request originates from the real application, not from a different site.
 The server and client must cooperate to thwart this attack.

-In a common anti-XSRF technique, the application server sends a randomly generated authentication token in a cookie.
+In a common anti-XSRF technique, the application server sends a randomly created authentication token in a cookie.
-The client code reads the cookie and adds a custom request header with the token in all subsequent requests.
+The client code reads the cookie and adds a custom request header with the token in all following requests.
 The server compares the received cookie value to the request header value and rejects the request if the values are missing or don't match.

 This technique is effective because all browsers implement the *same origin policy*.